Neil Druckmann: Early life

-Neil Druckmann was born into a Jewish family in Tel Aviv, Israel, on December 5, 1978, the son of Yehudith and Jerry Druckmann.
-He was raised in Beit Aryeh, a settlement in the West Bank, where he recalled violence was a frequent topic on the news and in conversations at home.
-As an escape, his older brother Emanuel introduced him to comic books, video games, and movies at a young age.
+Neil Druckmann was born in Tel Aviv, Israel, on December 5, 1978, into a Jewish family, the son of Yehudit (Judith) and Jerry Ilan Druckmann.
+Druckmann's family lived in Ramat Aviv until 1981, when they moved to Beit Aryeh, a settlement in the West Bank which largely consisted of employees of Israel Aerospace Industries, including Druckmann's father, a flight test engineer.
+His grandparents lived in Haifa and Tel Aviv.
+Druckmann recalled violence was a frequent topic on the news and in conversations at home.
+As an escape, his older brother Emanuel introduced him to comic books, video games, and movies at a young age, such as Pong.
 These forms of entertainment, particularly video games by Sierra Entertainment and LucasArts, helped him learn English.
-He became particularly interested in storytelling and wrote his own comic books.
-He moved to the U.S. with his family in 1989, attending middle school and high school in Miami, Florida.
-He then studied criminology, aiming to get experience as an FBI agent to use when writing novels.
+He became interested in storytelling and wrote his own comic books.

+Druckmann moved to the United States with his family in 1989, attending middle school and high school in Miami, Florida.
+He began to study a criminology major at Florida State University (FSU), aiming to get experience as an FBI agent to use when writing thriller novels.
 His brother snuck him into E3 in the late 1990s, and he attended the conference again in 1998, 2000, and 2002, as well as SIGGRAPH in 2002 and 2003.
-As a student at Florida State University in 2001, he won a Conker's Bad Fur Day multiplayer competition organized by Nintendo and Playboy.
+As an FSU student in 2001, he won a Conker's Bad Fur Day multiplayer competition organized by Nintendo and Playboy.
 While studying, he worked as a clerk at My Favorite Muffin and a salesman at PacSun.

-From July 2002, while living in Tallahassee, Druckmann spent a year as a graphics research assistant at Florida State University's Visualization Lab.
+From July 2002, while living in Tallahassee, Druckmann spent a year as a graphics research assistant at FSU's Visualization Lab.
 During this time, he and some friends began developing the game Pink-Bullet for Linux and Windows.
 At one point, he wanted to be an animator, which required enlisting in art classes, but his parents forbade him from doing so.

-After taking a programming class, Druckmann realized that it was his preference, and he began a Bachelor of Computer Science with a minor in math in December 2002, graduating cum laude the following year with a grade point average of 3.61.
+Druckmann realized programming was his preference after taking a class, and he began a Bachelor of Computer Science with a minor in math in December 2002, graduating cum laude the following year with a grade point average of 3.61.
 Due to his academic results, he was a member of the Golden Key Honor Society.
-He then moved to Pittsburgh, where he attended Carnegie Mellon University, and began his master's degree in entertainment technology in August 2003 at the Entertainment Technology Center.
-As part of the degree, he took a game design class by Jesse Schell, which taught him philosophies he would use later.
-In April 2004, Druckmann developed the game Dikki Painguin in: TKO for the Third Reich for the NES as a student at Carnegie Mellon, in collaboration with fellow student Allan Blomquist.
+He moved to Pittsburgh, where he attended Carnegie Mellon University, and began his master's degree in entertainment technology in August 2003 at the Entertainment Technology Center.
+He took a game design class by Jesse Schell, which taught him philosophies about positive impacts of games he would later use, and a virtual worlds course by Randy Pausch, which taught him to become more collaborative.
+Druckmann worked as a visual effects artist for a friend's team around this time.
+In April 2004, he and Allan Blomquist developed the game Dikki Painguin in: TKO for the Third Reich for the Nintendo Entertainment System as students at Carnegie Mellon.